 However, what’s interesting about this place, is that while you can enjoy great comfort food – you also have the opportunity to walk off the extra pounds you may have gained while eating here.
 They have a walking track – which is a 20-minute stroll through lush nature surrounds, although it ends up being more, as you’ll end up exploring the property further, as there are other sites to see.

 Worth viewing are the convict holding cells, the remains of the original Great North Road – with pick marks, and a convict built wooden bridge.
-Perhaps you might light to work up an appetite and visit their restaurant.
+After you’ve worked up an appetite by visiting all their sites, you can enjoy a meal in Mulla Villa’s restaurant (for something light to eat, cafe meals are also offered).
 Main meals range from rump steak, crispy skin salmon, beef curry and port cutlets (including a variety of vegetables with the dishes).
 They also include gluten-free and vegetarian options.
 This is a great venue if you’re looking for a quality meal and a fantastic scenic location.

 There are a variety of eateries to choose from in this historic and peaceful village and also a couple of galleries to explore, including an Aboriginal art gallery.
 There are also many places to buy gifts from especially if you visit during market days – as there are a multitude of items on display that make shopping fun.
 For more information on Wollombi village and its market – see our article, A Guide to Wollombi Village and Its Market.